evgeniums/cpp-validator/docs/index.md

 Examples of *custom adapter* implementation can be found in `validator/adapters/default_adapter.hpp`, `validator/adapters/reporting_adapter.hpp` and `validator/adapters/single_member_adapter.hpp`.

+## Validation of trees

+## Partial validation

+## Validation of results of evaluations or value transformations

+## Reusing validators in nested validators

 ## Reporting

 `cpp-library` can construct text [reports](#report) describing validation errors.
 To enable construction of error [reports](#report) either [reporting adapter](#reporing-adapter) or [single member adapter](#single-member-adapter) should be used.
 [Reports](#report) can be customized with help of custom [reporters](#reporter) given to the corresponding adapters.